 It should come as no surprise that most of what we saw during this chase was blowing dust due to the high straight-line winds within the rear-flank downdraft and gustnadoes on the leading edge of the rear-flank downdraft.
 However, gustnadoes are shallow vortices which do not extend up to the cloud base, and there were times on this chase, where we observed rotating dust up to the cloud base with rotation noted in the cloud base.
 Such vortices blur the line between large gustnado and landspout tornado.
 For sure, this is a gray area, and it illustrates the problem associated with strict classifications.
 The atmosphere produces a wide range of vortices, and doesn't care how we classify things (see also the "What is a tornado?" essay by Dr. Chuck Doswell).
 Perhaps rear-flank gust front interaction with the surface warm front was part of the reason we observed large gustnadoes/landspout tornadoes rather than just simple shallow gustnadoes.
 See further discussion at the end of this storm chase account.

 Once we got out ahead of the storm enough, we looked for an ideal spot to stop east of Wolbach, NE on NE-22.
-Stopping briefly, we observed a large amount of blowing dust (left image below; view is east of Wolbach looking west-southwest), but a circulation also developed on the right side of the blowing dust with dust appearing to rise toward a rotating base (right two images below, circulation circled in red; view is east of Wolbach looking west-southwest).
+Stopping briefly, we observed a large amount of blowing dust (first image below; view is east of Wolbach looking west-southwest), but a circulation also developed on the right side of the blowing dust with dust appearing to rise toward a rotating base (last two images below, circulation circled in red; view is east of Wolbach looking west-southwest).
 Radar imagery below shows our location relative to the rear-flank gust front (images below; car symbol denotes our location).

 Hastings, NE Storm Relative Velocity 2236Z

 Hastings, NE Base Reflectivity 2240Z